Openscapes/approach-guide/champions/pre-cohort-tech.md

 ## Overview

-Here is the tech setup that we do one time per Cohort.
-Most things we do before the first Cohort Call (i.e. Google Folder) and some after the first Cohort Call (i.e. Slack).
-We review Cohort Agendas before each Cohort and make minor adjustments before each call.

-*Note: we are working to automate our tech setup for each cohort 😍 This work will eventually be in the `kyber` R package, stay tuned.*
+Pre-cohort tech setup involves the technical infrastructure for Champions Cohorts.

+Most things are set up in advance of the first Cohort Call, with a few things set up following the first Call (i.e. inviting folks to Slack).

+We generate and review Agendas prior to each Cohort Call; they are not created all in advance.

+## Cohort Registry

+Review the [Cohort Registry](https://docs.google.com/spreadsheets/d/1Oej46BMX_SLIc1cwoyLHzNWwGlT3szez8FDKc3b418w/edit?usp=sharing) and update information for the new Cohort.
+This might be iterative as you create the GitHub repo and Google Drive folder.
+The Cohort Registry Google Sheet is in suggestion mode and will be used to generate the Cohort Call Agendas using `kyber`.
+Particularly important fields for `kyber`:

+- **cohort_name**: our convention is `year-shortname`
+- **date_start**: in DD/MM/YYYY format
+- **github_repo**: github repository (even if not yet created)
+- **google_drive_folder**

+## Cohort Google Folder

+-   Create a Google Folder with the name of the cohort in brackets, e.g. `[ 2021-noaa-nmfs ]`
+-   Add a Pathways folder and add a shortcut for the [Pathways Spreadsheet](https://docs.google.com/spreadsheets/d/1X_-qPdWDCpw2F3nZr6vZnq87guyUIGLvekm0XV2H-A8/edit#gid=0)

+We'll add Agendas here the days before each Cohort Call, and will add participants to this Google Folder prior to Call 1.

-## GitHub Issues
+## Planning GitHub Issue

 We create a "Quicklinks planning" GitHub Issue to help with our planning.
 The Quicklinks planning Issues tracks collective TODO's as a checklist  and has "quick links" that are nice to have handy for planning and when leading Cohort Calls (the ParticipantsList is important for making team breakout rooms!).

 We experimented doing this in the [openscapes/cohort-planning](https://github.com/Openscapes/cohort-planning/issues) repository and also in the Cohort repo itself.
 In the cohort's repo it's one less place for Mentors to keep track of and there is the added benefit of an example issue in the repo for the GitHub Clinic.
-But it means that you have to set up the Cohort repo first - see below.
+But it means that you have to set up the Cohort repo first - see next.

-Here is an example to paste into an issue, for example: <https://github.com/NASA-Openscapes/2022-nasa/issues/1>
+Here is an example to paste into an issue, for example: <https://github.com/NASA-Openscapes/2022-nasa-champions/issues/1>

 ::: {.callout-tip collapse="true"}